Mellon Fellowship of Scholars in the Humanities

 Application Content

-• A cover letter (circa one page, single spaced), describing research and teaching interests to an interdisciplinary search committee
+• A cover letter (circa one to two pages single spaced), describing your research and your teaching experience, perspectives and interests, to an interdisciplinary search committee.

 Note: Courses will be offered through standing Stanford departments; applicants should familiarize themselves with recent course offerings and department curricula.